-Writing Transparent Notes: Since HIPAA entitles virtually all patients to obtain copies of their complete medical records at any time, it is always best to write notes with the assumption that patients may read them.
+Since HIPAA entitles virtually all patients to obtain copies of their complete medical records at any time, it is always best to write notes with the assumption that patients may read them.
 In the initial OpenNotes study, most doctors reported that they did not change the way they wrote their notes.
-In fact, while in a pre-study survey, 50% of clinicians worried that OpenNotes would impact their note writing, after they worked with OpenNotes, the number dropped to 20%, with most reporting that the changes were minor and doable.
-Patients did not expect clinicians to write notes differently.
-They more often reported being resourceful enough to research anything they didn't understand, or bringing it up at their next appointment.
+While a pre-study survey showed that 50% of doctors volunteering for the study anticipated that open notes would impact their note writing, after a year of experience with open notes, only 20% reported changing what they wrote.
+Most reporting the changes were minor.
+Moreover, patients did not expect health professionals to write notes differently.
+They often reported researching things they didn't understand, or bringing them up at their next appointment.

 Over time, however, many clinicians do report changing the way they write their notes, most often to provide clarity.
-Most clinicians who say they have changed the way they write their notes believe the changes have made the notes better, not just for the patient, but for other clinicians who also rely on the notes.
+Most who say they've changed the way they write believe the changes have made the notes better, not just for the patient, but for other health professionals who also rely on the notes.

-Still, a minority of clinicians reported that they changed how they documented potentially sensitive topics.
-These included mental health, obesity, substance abuse, sexual history, elder, child or spousal abuse, driving privileges, or suspicions of life-threatening illness.
-These are not new dilemmas, but they gain urgency in an era of transparency, as exemplified by shared visit notes.
+But some report that they have changed how they documented potentially sensitive topics.
+These included mental health and illness, obesity, substance abuse, sexual history, elder, child or spousal abuse, driving privileges, or suspicions of life-threatening illness.
+These are not new dilemmas, but they gain urgency in an era of transparency, as exemplified by routine sharing of visit notes.